Swakopmund: Economy and infrastructure

+Public health facilities in Swakopmund are the Swakopmund State Hospital and the Tamariskia Clinic.
+The main private healthcare provider in the city is the Cottage Medi-Clinic, a hospital with 70 beds.

+The Swakopmund Correctional Facility is one of Namibia's seven major prisons.

 Mining

-The discovery of uranium at Rössing 70 km outside town led to the development of the world's largest opencast uranium mine and the foundation of Arandis.
+The discovery of uranium at Rössing 70 km outside town led to the development of the world's largest open-pit uranium mine and the foundation of Arandis.
 This had an enormous impact on all facets of life in Swakopmund which necessitated expansion of the infrastructure of the town to make it into one of the most modern in Namibia.

 Salt Company Swakopmund produces approximately 120,000 tons of table salt per year through solar evaporation of sea water.
 The salt is marketed as "Light Flow".

 Tourism

 The city has scattered coffee shops, night clubs, bars, and hotels.
-There are balloon rides, skydiving, quad biking, and small marine cruises.
+Recreation includes balloon rides, skydiving, quad biking, and small marine cruises.
 The Swakopmund Skydiving Club has operated from Swakopmund Airport since its founding in 1972.

 There are three museums, the Swakopmund Museum, the Kristall Galerie (Crystal gallery) and the Martin Luther (steam locomotive) museum outside town.

-As of the 1970s, German influences remained evident, including German street names, a German daily newspaper, and the German language being spoken by some residents, prompting The New York Times to describe it as "more German than Germany".
-A 2008 New York Times article describes the town as having "the dislocating feel of a Baltic Sea resort set in the tropics."
+As of the 1970s, German influences remained evident, including German street names, a German daily newspaper, and the German language being spoken by some residents, with The New York Times quoting a local interviewee who described the town as "more German than Germany".
+A 2008 New York Times article describes the town as having "the dislocating feel of a Baltic Sea resort set in the tropics".

 Technology

 In October 2000, an agreement was signed between the Namibian and People's Republic of China governments to build a satellite tracking station at Swakopmund.
 Construction was completed in July 2001 at a site north of Swakopmund to the east of the Henties Bay-Swakopmund road and opposite the Swakopmund Salt Works.
 The site was chosen as it was on the orbital track of a crewed spacecraft during its re-entry phase.
-Costing N$12 million, the complex covers 150m by 85m.
+Costing N$12 million, the complex covers an area of 150m by 85m.
 It is equipped with five metre and nine metre satellite dishes.